MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-generate-embeddings.md

 ## Create resources in the same region

-Integrated vectorization requires resoruces to be in the same region:
+Integrated vectorization requires resources to be in the same region:

 1. [Check regions for a text embedding model](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).